Blessed miles of gorgeous coastline and a picturesque landscape

-Vancouver, blessed miles of gorgeous coastline and a picturesque landscape, is truly a charming Canadian hub hard-wired for outdoor lovers and adventurists.
+Vancouver is truly a charming Canadian hub hard-wired for outdoor lovers and adventurists.
 Famed for its laid-back vibe, extensive parks and urban beaches, Vancouver offers a world of delights, fun and pleasures to travelers who want to embrace Mother Nature and her finest works.

 But, make no mistake about it – there’s more to this verdant destination than its irresistible natural beauty.
 In fact, it is a modern cosmopolitan city of many faces, and with a wide variety of attractions, cultures and festivals.
 Whether you’re a history buff, foodie or thrill-seeking adrenaline junkie, you’ll never run out of awesome things to do in Vancouver.